suns3t/restaurant/README.md

 * List bugs or things that don't work yet

-* [ ] Bootstrap modal does not popup on "All Food" section
+* [x] Bootstrap modal does not popup on "All Food" section - FIXED
 * [ ] Email was not sent, maybe the config on Mailer was wrong.
-* [ ] Confirmation page does not load after deployed to Heroku, may caused by email not sent function.
+* [x] Confirmation page does not load after deployed to Heroku, may caused by email not sent function - FIXED with a Rescue block.

 ## Video Walkthrough